dtzxporter/cast/README.md

 <br>

-- Format designed by DTZxPorter with input from various developers.
+- Format designed by DTZxPorter with input from the community.
 - Icons by Smashicons